BFL-lab/Flip/README.md

 flip - translates and reformats DNA sequences

-This package is based on activities of the [OGMP](http://megasun.bch.umontreal.ca/ogmp/) (i.e, priori to 2002), and becomes open source as part of [MFannot](http://megasun.bch.umontreal.ca/RNAweasel/).(Original coder: B.F Lang and Nicolas Brossard)
+This package is based on activities of the [OGMP](http://megasun.bch.umontreal.ca/ogmp/) (i.e, priori to 2002), and becomes open source as part of [MFannot](http://megasun.bch.umontreal.ca/RNAweasel/).
+Note: Original coder was B.F Lang and Nicolas Brossard

 PACKAGE CONTENTS
 ----------------